-An extra hour of sleep — it sounds heavenly.
-But the end of daylight saving time, just like the beginning in the spring, can wreak havoc on your sleep.
+Daylight saving time can wreak havoc on your sleep.
 Fortunately, there are ways you can ease the transition.

-Daylight saving time officially ends at 2 a.m. on Sunday, Nov.
-6, meaning it’s time to roll our clocks back an hour.
+Daylight saving time officially begins at 2:00 AM local time on Sunday, March 13, 2022, meaning it’s time to set our clocks forward one hour.
 While it may seem easy enough to reset clocks and watches to a new time, it’s also important to reset your body’s clock.

 Where did daylight saving time come from in the first place?
 It was first conceived by Benjamin Franklin way back in the 1700s, but was implemented in the United States in 1966 as a way to save energy by increasing the number of morning daylight hours.

-Tackle this fall’s time change with these tips:
+Tackle this spring’s time change with these tips: